-Well, the foundation of her book is all those sensible lifestyle things that we know about but might struggle with.
+The foundation of Lara's book is all those sensible lifestyle things that we know about but might struggle with.

 You know the drill.
 Don’t smoke.
 Avoid too much alcohol and sugar.
 Eat proper meals.
 Exercise in a way you enjoy.
 Sleep enough.
 Look after your mental health.

 She expresses all this in an inspiring way: "honour your hunger", "honour your emotions."

-That means taking things up a notch and avoiding gluten and the "wrong" kind of dairy, among other things.
+That means taking things up a notch and avoiding gluten and the "wrong" kind of dairy (milk), among other things.

 I can't fully embrace the anti-inflammatory approach, or all the vitamins and supplements, but I appreciate Lara's experience and research (there's lots of references), and I like her focus on your period as way to judge your overall health - your “monthly report card.”

 One supplement she makes a strong case for is magnesium.